 In some cases, surgery is used to treat a peroneal nerve injury.
 Surgical involves taking pressure off the nerve (decompressive surgery).

-To reduce your chance of getting a peroneal nerve injury, take these steps: Avoid crossing your legsMove around frequentlyIf you work on your knees, wear protectionIf you have a cast on your leg, let your doctor know right away if you are having numbness or tingling.
+To reduce your chance of a peroneal nerve injury: Avoid crossing your legsMove around frequentlyIf you work on your knees, wear protectionIf you have a cast on your leg, let your doctor know right away if you are having numbness or tingling.